Get Started with Ripe

 If your workout starts in around 2 hours, then it’s best to avoid fats and focus on carbohydrates and protein to ensure you get the energy you need.
 Try a smaller meal rich in fruits and nuts, such as porridge with banana and almonds; or a mixed berries and banana smoothie with protein powder and milk.

 It’s still important to eat something, even if you have hardly any time to spare before exercise.
-Greek yoghurt with any type of fruit is a good choice as is trail mix containing dried fruit and nuts.
+Greek yoghurt with any type of fruit is a good choice as is a trail mix containing dried fruit and nuts.

 A banana is also an ideal pre-gym snack, as it is rich in carbohydrates and potassium, which helps to support muscle and nerve function.
 Apples, oranges, pears (and just about any other fruit) are also great choices for a quick bite before exercise.